Elleanor Eldridge

 Elleanor Eldridge (March 1784/1785 – c.
-1845) was an African-American/Native American entrepreneur and memoirist from Rhode Island.
+1845) was an African American and Native American entrepreneur and memoirist from Rhode Island.
 She is best known for the Memoirs of Elleanor Eldridge (16mo., Providence: B.T.
 Albro, 1838), which was co-authored with Frances Harriet Whipple Green McDougall.
 Another edition was published in 1840, and still another in 1842.
 This volume of 128 pages was published for the purpose of enabling the subject of it to repurchase some property of which she had been perhaps legally, but at all events unfairly, deprived.

 Early years

 Elleanor Eldridge was born in Warwick, Rhode Island, March 1784.

-Her maternal grandmother, Mary Fuller, was a Native American, belonging to the small tribe or clan, called the Fuller family; which was probably a portion of the Narragansett people.
-Certain it is that this tribe or family once held great possessions in large tracts of land, with a portion of which Mary Fuller purchased her husband Thomas Prophet; who, until his marriage, had been a slave.
+Her maternal grandmother, Mary Fuller, was a Native American who belonged to the small tribe or clan called the Fuller family, which was likely a portion of the Narragansett people.
+This group once held great possessions in large tracts of land, with a portion of which Mary Fuller purchased the freedom of her husband Thomas Prophet who, until his marriage, had been a enslaved.
 Her grandfather had been kidnapped at the mouth of the Congo River, on board a ship upon which he had been enticed for the purposes of trade.
 He was brought to Rhode Island, where he was sold as a slave.
 Mary Fuller, having witnessed the departing glories of her tribes, died in extreme old age, at the house of her son, Caleb Prophet, being 102 years old.
 She was buried at the Thomas Greene burying place in Warwick, in the year 1780.
 Her daughter Hannah married Robin Eldridge, the father of Elleanor.